-The MMAD of aerosols from each VHC was similar.
+The MMAD of aerosol from the pMDI alone and each pMDI VHC combination was similar.

 Discussion

 The fine particle dose from the pMDI alone and pMDI VHC combinations was similar, but the emitted dose was higher for the pMDI alone, meaning a greater amount of drug was delivered in larger particles that would be expected to deposit in the throat and upper airways.
 [3] The aerosol delivery characteristics from the three pMDI VHC combinations were comparable.